-The teacher librarian services credential is the California Commission on Teacher Credentialing (CTC) professional license that allows the candidate to work as a professional librarian in California K–12 public schools.
-The course of study is designed to prepare candidates based on the MLIS competencies and the Standards of Program Quality and Effectiveness and Factors to Consider in the Evaluation of Library Media Teacher Programs (Commission on Teacher Credentialing, 1991).
+The Teacher Librarian Services credential is the California Commission on Teacher Credentialing (CTC) professional license that allows the candidate to work as a professional librarian in California K–12 public schools.
+The course of study is designed to prepare candidates based on the MLIS competencies and the Standards of Program Quality and Effectiveness and Factors to Consider in the Evaluation of Library Media Teacher Programs (Commission on Teacher Credentialing, 2012).

-The SLIS CTC-approved course of study for the teacher librarian services credential is also approved by the National Commission for Accreditation of Teacher Education (NCATE).
+The SLIS CTC-approved course of study for the teacher librarian services credential is also approved by the National Council for Accreditation of Teacher Education (NCATE).
 It can be completed in 37 units, including the field experience course.
-These 37 units are part of the MLIS degree program, and students are strongly encouraged to complete the additional 6 units required for the Master's in Library and Information Science degree in order to benefit from the flexibility of a degree accredited by the American Library Association and to expand their employability and career prospects in the field of library and information science.
+These 37 units are part of the MLIS degree program, and students are strongly encouraged to complete the additional 6 units required for the Master of Library and Information Science degree, in order to benefit from the flexibility of a degree accredited by the American Library Association and to expand their employability and career prospects in the field of library and information science.